The Merchantman Shanty

 But I couldn’t let my whistle ring

-Whene’er we swabbed the poop.
+Whene’er we swabbed the stoop.

 So we scrubbed away in silence, see,